HeylelOS/honey/README.md

 ## Tests

-You should be able to run tests by executing:
+You should be able to test the currently installed version by executing:

 	cd test/hny/ && ./test.sh